Shaun Tomson: Other ventures

 Tomson founded, managed, and sold two multi-million market-leading clothing brands, with the Surf focused Instinct in the 1980s, and Solitude in the 1990s.

-He is currently an inspirational speaker for some of the world's largest companies and talks about the influence of positive values on success in life and business based on his own experiences of overcoming seemingly insurmountable challenges, in and out of the surf.
-An attitude of Commitment and Positivity is the basis for Tomson's empowering business philosophy based on his "Surfer's Code – 12 Simple Lessons for Riding through Life".
-He has spoken internationally and inspired and touched the hearts of audiences as large as 3,000 people, has shared the stage with well-known personalities, including Sir Richard Branson and Malcolm Gladwell, and inspired corporations such as General Motors, Cisco, Price Waterhouse, Toys R Us, Sasol, Disney, Google, Primedia, MTN and Adcock Ingram.
+Tomson is a motivational speaker who focuses on the influence of positive values have on success in life and business based on his own experiences, in and out of the surf.
+An attitude of commitment and positivity is the basis for Tomson's business philosophy based on his "Surfer's Code – 12 Simple Lessons for Riding through Life".
+He has spoken internationally and has shared the stage with well-known personalities, including Sir Richard Branson and Malcolm Gladwell, for corporations such as General Motors, Cisco, Price Waterhouse, Toys R Us, Sasol, Disney, Google, Primedia, MTN and Adcock Ingram.

-In October 2024, he announced that he was relaunching his brand, Instinct.
+In October 2024, he relaunched his brand, Instinct.
 Tomson explained: “In our divided and fractured world, Instinct what I'm intending to inspire, and unite people through the values in the Surfer's Code.”

-Tomson is also the author of the best-selling Surfer's Code – 12 Simple lessons for riding through life and the #1 Amazon teen bestseller: The Code - The Power of I Will.
+Tomson is also the author of Surfer's Code – 12 Simple lessons for riding through life and The Code - The Power of I Will.
 He also authored Bustin' Down the Door – Revolution of '75, a companion to the film of the same name and Krazy Kreatures – Under my Surfboard!, a collection of illustrated rhymes for children.
 In 2022, he released The Surfer and the Sage with Familius Publishing.

 Tomson has released 3 iPhone/iPad applications – Surfboards, a reference guide for surfboards; Surfer – a digital form of Surfer's Code and Surf Creatures, animated rhymes for children.

 Personal life

 Family

 In 1980, Tomson relocated to California.
 He was joined by his mother Marie, sister Tracy and brother, Paul.
 In 1983, Tomson began dating Carla Winnick.
 The pair married four years later at his familial shul, Temple David in Durban.

-The Tomsons' son Mathew died at 15 years of age on 24 April 2006 in Durban, South Africa, from an accidental death caused by playing the "choking game."In his autobiography, published in 2022, Tomson wrote about reconnecting with his Jewish faith in the wake of the tragedy of his son's death and returning to Temple David.
+The Tomsons' son Mathew died at 15 years of age on 24 April 2006 in Durban, South Africa, from an accidental death caused by playing the "choking game."
+In his autobiography, published in 2022, Tomson wrote about reconnecting with his Jewish faith in the wake of the tragedy of his son's death and returning to Temple David.

 Tomson lives with his wife and adopted son, Luke in Montecito, California, in Santa Barbara, California, and surfs daily.